 Stay to the middle of tracks, prevent long lawns, and refrain from resting on logs or leaning on trees.
 Be sure to tick-check completely if you cannot avoid.

-Consider DEET for skin and PERMETHRIN for your clothes.
+While many people think of DEET for repelling mosquitoes, it is also an effective repellent against Ticks.
+If you want even more protection then you can also use permethrin for your clothes.
 A single application of permethrin to your clothing can supply as much as six weeks of security, after duplicated washings.
 Lemon eucalyptus oil is thought to ward off ticks and a number of natural organic sprays now exist on the market.

 Wear a hat and tuck in your hair.

 Wear light-colored clothing.
 It’s easier to see ticks.